 This was an attempt to modernise and ‘rebuild’ the Soviet state.
 Gorbachev realized that military spending had to be reduced.
 In February 1989 the USSR withdrew its troops from Afghanistan ending nine years of occupation.

-Government reports had also informed Gorbachev that if the economy was to survive, an increase in small, private businesses were needed.
+Government reports had also informed Gorbachev that if the economy was to survive, an increase in small, private businesses was needed.